 Good news.
-The Amazon Echo and Echo Dot speakers play nicely with Spotify.
-Just connect your Spotify account in the Alexa app, and then start barking commands like "Play me some Bowie!" and the Echo will do as it's told.
+The Amazon Echo and Echo Dot speakers play nice with Spotify.
+Just connect your Spotify account in the Alexa app, and then start barking commands like "Alexa, play me some Bowie on Spotify!" and the Echo will do as it's told.
 You'll be grooving to Let's Dance in no time.
+If you set Spotify as your preferred streaming service, you won't even need to request Spotify by name, either.
 Apple users can control music playback by asking Siri, too.

 26. Listen in your Uber

 Connect your Spotify account in the Uber app and you can then take control of your car's stereo (assuming your driver has allowed it).
 They'll love your choice of music, we're sure...

 Heard a song you just have to send to a friend?
 Tap the three dots, then 'Share', then send it on to the social media platform (Facebook, Instagram Stories, Skype even), your WhatsApp groups, or simply copy the song link.